 “Definitely.
-Elliptic curve signatures — which are powering all major blockchains today and which are proven to be vulnerable against QC attacks — will break, which is the ONLY authentication mechanism in the system.
+Elliptic curve signatures — which are powering all major blockchains today and which are proven to be vulnerable to quantum computing attacks — will break, which is the only authentication mechanism in the system.
 Once it breaks, it will be literally impossible to differentiate a legitimate wallet owner and a hacker who forged a signature of one.”

-If the current cryptographic hash algorithms ever get cracked, that leaves hundreds of billions worth of digital assets vulnerable to theft from malicious actors.
+If the current cryptographic hash algorithms ever get cracked, hundreds of billions of dollars worth of digital assets will be left vulnerable to theft from malicious actors.
 However, despite these concerns, quantum computing still has a long way to go before becoming a viable threat to blockchain technology.

 What is quantum computing?